Free Case Evaluation

 Beyond ovarian cancer, women who have used Johnson & Johnson baby powder may also be at risk for ovarian cysts and endometrial (uterine) cancer.
 Research is also exploring links between baby powder and cervical cancer.

 As Johnson and Johnson saw cancer lawsuits mount against them, the company discontinued selling baby powder containing talc in the US and Canada in May of 2020.

 What Johnson and Johnson products may cause ovarian cancer?

 Johnson and Johnson, as a huge producer of health-related goods, manufactures several products that contain talcum and can cause ovarian cancer with sustained use.
-These include:

 —Johnson & Johnson Baby Powder